michalkotlinski/www/md/faq_ru.md

 ### How can the DAO protect its funds from ether's volatility?

-The Slock DAO can enter into a hedging contract to protect its funds from ether's volatility.
+The DAO can enter into a hedging contract to protect its funds from ether's volatility.
 This contract could be provided by a third party.
 Slock.it GmbH intends to submit a proposal on hedging to the DAO at the end of the presale.

 ### Why doesn't Slock.it GmbH raise money through a direct crowdsale instead?